ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 The following add-on services are optionally available for {{site.data.keyword.vcf-aas}} Cloud Director site instances.

-### Veeam Backup and Replication
+### Veeam Backup
 {: #tenant-plan-deploy-services-veeam}

-For single-tenant instances, the Veeam Backup and Replication service is included by default with your Cloud Director site instance order.
+For single-tenant instances, the Veeam Backup service is included by default with your Cloud Director site instance order.
 You can optionally remove the service before you create your instance.
 Service charges are incurred only if you choose to include the service in your order.
 You can add or remove the service later as required.

-For multitenant instances, the Veeam Backup and Replication service is deployed on the Cloud Director site to provide VDCs with data recovery.
+For multitenant instances, the Veeam Backup service is deployed on the Cloud Director site to provide VDCs with data recovery.
 If you want to use the service, you must install it after you create a multitenant VDC.
 Service charges are incurred only if you choose to install the service.

 ### VMware Cloud Director Availability
 {: #tenant-plan-deploy-services-vcda}